What We Do

 The Quality Assurance Analyst (Contractor)

 As a Quality Assurance Analyst for Cro Metrics, you will serve as a consulting partner to a team of engineers, program managers, and product managers.
-You’ll be the last line of defense before an A/B test is launched on the client’s website for the world to experience.
+You’ll be performing a manual QA of the feature our team’s A/B test is changing before we launch it on our clients’ websites.
 This is not a “check-the-box” QA tester role — you’ll need to be comfortable analyzing many different websites, designing your own test plans on the fly across a wide range of complexities, navigating the technical ins and outs of various web experimentation tools, and ensuring all issues are addressed before your final stamp of approval.

-- Partnering closely with the Engineering and Account teams to interpret needs, implement A/B tests, and deliver timely results to clients.
+- Partnering closely with the Engineering and Account teams to interpret needs and deliver timely results to clients.

-- Manually performing cross browser, functional, visual, and smoke testing daily across a wide variety of websites, and diving deep into each A/B test to ensure reliable functionality of the web experimentation tools.
+- Manually performing cross browser, functional, and visual testing daily across a wide variety of websites, and diving deep into each A/B test to ensure reliable functionality of the web experimentation tools.

 - Ensuring all A/B test issues are identified, understood, and resolved or addressed with the team through regular written check ins, video chats, and retrospectives.